 So, we know what you’re looking for: you’re looking to make more money.

-Well we’ve got good news for you; we know how you can make more money as wedding photographer; that right place to put in the work – and it even isn’t all that difficult.
+Well, we’ve got good news for you; we know how you can make more money as a wedding photographer; that right place to put in the work – and it even isn’t all that difficult.

 What is it?
 That solution to more money as a wedding photographer: upselling, and it goes a little something like this:

-Upselling is simply selling more to your client than originally accounted for.
-For example, if you have an item, or package, at a standard price of, say, $1000 but end up selling $1500 your upsell was $500.
+Upselling is simply selling more to your client than initially accounted for.
+So, for example, if you have an item or package at a standard price of, say, $1000 but end up selling for $1500, your upsell was $500.

-It can be, but it is a sort of an art form; something that needs to be practiced, fine-tuned, and perfected.
-For that reason we sat down with 8-year upselling expert, and British wedding photographer, Andrew Miller.
+It can be, but it is an art form that needs to be practiced, fine-tuned, and perfected.
+For that reason, we sat down with an 8-year upselling expert and British wedding photographer, Andrew Miller.

 A successful upsell experience is a lot like a good dance - emotional, natural, and fluid.
-It's important, like a good dance partner, to recognize that balance of when to let your client lead and, more importantly, when it's your turn to gently guide; all the while being mindful not to step on their toes.
+Like a good dance partner, it's essential to recognize that balance of when to let your client lead and, more importantly, when it's your turn to guide gently while being mindful not to step on their toes.
 Yet, like a good, focused dance, the effort is more than worth it in the end.

-Instead, he informs, it’s “a personalized process,” one that should be “done completely naturally.”
+Instead, he informs, it’s “a personalized process” that should be “done completely naturally.”

-“It shouldn’t be you buy this, and then you have to buy this, and then you buy that.
-You’re taking the couples through a personalized process to give them what THEY want not what you, as a photographer, wants to sell them.”
+“It shouldn’t be.
+You buy this, and then you have to buy this, and then you buy that.
+You’re taking the couples through a personalized process to give them what THEY want, not what you, as a photographer, want to sell them.”